 Southern Shorts Awards may also serve as a first-entry test for filmmakers who intend to enter their film into multiple festivals.
 Receiving an award from SSA does not guarantee that a another festival will accept your entry, but those films which do not receive any award from us may be less likely to find success in the festival circuit.

 Awards & Prizes

 • As a one-day festival, we have limited time to screen our award-winning films.
-So your film may receive an award although it is not shown at the festival.
 The minimum score for screening eligibility is now 75, although all films are shown at our discretion based on available time.

 • Laurels are only awarded to those films which are shown at the festival.